375-351-Great Vocals

 Writer/Composer: Jacques Prevert / Johnny Mercer / Joseph Kosma (adapted from the French song “Les Feuilles Mortes”) (1947)

-Did someone say John Gary had the greatest voice ever in Pop music?…Oh, well your’re not saying he was a household name, the most successful male vocalist, or sold the most albums.
-You just think he really has a beautiful voice—and you’re right!
-His second entry on our list is magnificent!
-Believe it, and just listen to the voice from this classic song.
+Did someone say John Gary had the greatest voice ever in Pop music?…Oh, well, you’re not saying he was a household name, or the most successful male vocalist, or sold the most albums.
+You just think he really has a surprisingly beautiful voice—and you’re right!
+His 2nd entry on our list is magnificent!
+Believe it and just listen with geatful attention to the voice from this classic song.
 Perfect phrasing, perfect timbre, perfect breath control, perfect vibrato, perfect control of his 3 and a half octaves.
-Eloquent, as smooth as silk, soft as melted butter, sweet as honey, all those things describe his indescribable voice.
-Now..just listen…Splendidly Exquisite!
+Eloquent, as smooth as silk, soft as melted butter, sweet as honey, all those things describe his indescribable voice…Splendidly Exquisite!